flectra-hq/flectra/doc/howtos/web.rst

 The Action Manager
 ------------------

-In Flectra, many operations start from an :ref:`action <reference/actions>`: opening a menu item (to a view), printing a report, ...
+In Odoo, many operations start from an :ref:`action <reference/actions>`: opening a menu item (to a view), printing a report, ...

 Actions are pieces of data describing how a client should react to the